Games characterizing certain families of functions: Introduction

-The both definitions were introduced by D.~Lecomte in \cite{Le}.
+Both definitions were introduced by D.~Lecomte in \cite{Le}.
 He proved the following equivalence.

-\begin{theorem}[\hbox{\cite[Prop.~32]{Le}}] $\F$ has $(\textrm{PECP})$ if and only if $\F$ is equi-Baire 1. \end{theorem} Let us mention that, in (PCP) and (PECP), a non-empty closed set can be equivalently replaced by a perfect set (that is, a non-empty closed set without isolated points).
+\begin{theorem}[\hbox{\cite[Prop.~32]{Le}}] $\F$ has $(\textrm{PECP})$ if and only if $\F$ is equi-Baire 1. \end{theorem} Let us mention that, since $X$ is a Polish space, a non-empty closed set in conditions (PCP) and (PECP) can be equivalently replaced by a perfect set (that is, a non-empty closed set without isolated points).

 Note that the definition of equi-Baire 1 family of functions was rediscovered later by A.~Alikhani-Koopaei in~\cite{A}.
 The definition of families with (PECP) was used by E.~Glasner and M.~Megrelishvili in the context of dynamical systems in \cite{GM} (under the name ``barely continuous family'').